allgenesconsidered/TLA/README.md

 Written by Michael Olvera 2017

-parse_genbank.py takes in a SNP file from NCBI and a genbank file from NCBI and joins the two, allowing the new ganbank file to be laded into SnapGene with SNP locations annotated.
+parse_genbank.py takes in a SNP file from NCBI and a genbank file from NCBI and joins the two, allowing the new ganbank file to be loaded into SnapGene with SNP locations annotated.